 In its own private area of 30 metres by 15 metres, the hut sits next door to Forget-Me-Not but has a high hedge for privacy, as well as its own parking space, a barbecue and a chimenea to make the most of evening views.

 Tucked away from the main road, 200 yards up a private lane, Mr Blue Sky (which is slightly larger than Forget-me-Not) is set within two and a half acres of sheltered, flat grassland.
 The Owners live nearby, and there is a laundry-room on site too, though both shepherd's huts are set in their own private areas.

 Included in the mini-kitchen are a full-size fridge, two-ring hob, combination microwave, toaster and fold away dining-table, and there is a handy cupboard for storage as well as a TV with DVD player.

 With so many attractions nearby, you will be torn between the 15 minute stroll down to the beach of Praa Sands (with its mile of golden sands, a popular pub, a restaurant and a couple of seasonal cafes), hiking the coastal path, visiting majestic St Michael's Mount or perhaps driving the short distance to any number of attractive towns and villages, including Porthleven, St Ives and Penzance.
 However with the fabulous sea views from Bos Verbas you may just want to stay on site and enjoy your glamping experience without going anywhere.

 Open plan living-room with kitchen, dining and bedroom areas.
-2 ring electric hob, combination microwave, toaster, fridge, double bed (5'), TV/DVD player
+2 ring electric hob, combination microwave, toaster, fridge, king-size double bed (5'), TV/DVD player